buddha216g/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...during curves the left/right lanes are moving over to the road
+One potential shortcoming would be ...during curves the left/right lanes are moving over to the road

 Another shortcoming could be ...region masking is fixed by co-ordinates, hence not working during bends